Utilizing the lens of sustainability

 Our programming is ever evolving so give us a call at 739-2101.

-EfS utilizes the best practices of place-based education, project based learning, systems thinking, and service learning to engage students of all ages in practicing the skills that will create just, resilient, and sustainable communities.
+With a strong emphasis on place-based education and systems thinking, Seal works with teachers who want to engage students of all ages in practicing the skills that will create just, resilient, and sustainable communities.

-Guidance and support in developing Forest Fridays (full or half days spent outside all year round, usually on a weekly basis)
+Guidance and support in developing Forest Fridays (full or half days spent outside all year round)

 Guidance and support for integrating nature-based activities into your curriculum

-Quarterly Chapter Meetings of Inside-Outside Western Foothills Chapter
+Quarterly Chapter Meetings of Inside-Outside Western Foothills Chapter- Foothills Outdoor Learning Collaborative